helena-intel/snippets/llm_chat/cpp/README.md

-# C++ chat sample for Llama 3.2
+# OpenVINO C++ chat sample

 ## Prepare environment:

-Download and uncompress an [OpenVINO archive](https://storage.openvinotoolkit.org/repositories/openvino_genai/packages/nightly/?sort_by=NEW2OLD). setupvars.bat|ps1|sh are in the root of the uncompressed archive file.
+Download and uncompress an [OpenVINO archive](https://storage.openvinotoolkit.org/repositories/openvino_genai/packages/2024.6/) setupvars.bat|ps1|sh are in the root of the uncompressed archive file.

 ### Windows